mietek/halcyon-website/pages/reference/index.md

 Default version of GHC to install or restore in the GHC layer.

-Used when deploying an application with no constraints specified, or when deploying GHC and Cabal only.
+Used when installing an application with no constraints specified, or when installing GHC and Cabal only.

 Supported versions include: